 Career and Salary Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), secretaries and administrative assistants in general were predicted to see a 4% employment decline between 2014 and 2024.
-The BLS reported that the mean annual wage for secretaries and administrative assistants was $36,500 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), legal secretaries were predicted to see a 21% employment decline between 2018 and 2028.
+The BLS reported that the mean annual wage for legal secretaries was $50,040 in May 2018.

 Although entry-level legal secretaries may be hired with only a high school diploma and some office training, they generally need formal training to learn the terminology and procedures used in a legal setting.
 Vocational and community colleges offer 1-2 year programs that cover legal topics, such as criminal law, legal terminology, research citations, court-filing procedures, that acquaint students with law-office procedures.
 Additionally, students may learn basic office skills, such as word processing, accounting, filing and spreadsheets.
 Some programs offer students internship opportunities.
 Legal secretaries will benefit from having good spelling, punctuation and grammar skills.